Instructor kickstart program

 Meeting 3: Livestream practice and final check (1-2hr)

-This happens a few days before the teaching.
+This happens a few days before the teaching, usually one before week one and one before week two.

 Preparation: Make sure all the instructor technical setup is done (computer setup, audio, screenshare), so you can get final feedback on your exact setup.
 All the final checklist stuff.